mennooo/orclapex-modal-lov/README.md

 ## Blog

+## How to install
+Download this repository and import the plug-in into your application from this location:

+`plugin/item_type_plugin_mho_modal_lov.sql`

+Additionally you can put the CSS, JavaScript on your web server and the PL/SQL code inside a package for better performance.

 ## Features
 * Start typing in the page item to open the Modal LOV
 * Open the Modal LOV by clicking the search icon